cloudfoundry/loggregator-release/README.md

 ### Logging in the Clouds

-Loggregator is the user application logging subsystem for Cloud Foundry.
+Loggregator is the user application logging subsystem of Cloud Foundry.

 ### Features